IBM Model F keyboards

 Design

-More information: IBM buckling spring#Capacitive
+More information: IBM buckling spring#IBM capacitive-type

-Buckling springs are a clicky-tactile switch considered by some to be the quintessential good clicky switch.
-The properties of both features are rather unique as there are seldom switches that feature a similar mechanism.
-It is best described as having a crisp, pingy click that perfectly matches the point of key-switch actuation, and having tactility suited for typing but also not over the top.
+Buckling springs are a clicky-tactile switch, considered by some to be the quintessential good clicky switch.
+The properties of both features are rather unique, as there are seldom switches that feature a similar mechanism.
+It is best described as having a crisp, 'pingy' click that perfectly matches the point of keyswitch actuation, and having tactility suited for typing but also not over the top.
 Buckling springs on Model Fs are rated for 100 million key presses and are also on the heavier feeling side of switches, although they are a tad lighter and crisper than Model M buckling springs.

-Internal assembly
+Keyboard assembly

 deskthority - Replacement foam in IBM Model F [accessed 2022-07-01].